Rapid localization of gravitational wave sources from compact binary coalescences using deep learning: Method

-where $\phi $ are the network parameters.
 Using Bayes' theorem and Monte Carlo approximation, we obtain the following approximate expression for the loss function:

-where $N $ is the size of a mini-batch of training examples.
-The $\theta^{(i)}$ and $\rho_{\text{opt}}^{(i)} $ samples are drawn from the prior $\theta \sim p_{true}(\theta) $ and likelihood $ \rho_{\text{opt}} \sim p_{true}(\rho_{\text{opt}}|\theta) $.
+where $N $ is the size of a `mini-batch' or subset of the full training set.
 Equation (6) shows that the optimization step is free from costly likelihood and posterior evaluations.
-Instead, we only need to draw samples from the likelihood, which is readily available as matched filtering outputs from online GW search pipelines \cite{SPIIR, GSTLAL, MBTA, PyCBCpipeline, cWB}.
-The optimization of $L $ is done using stochastic gradient descent \cite{adam} to calculate the gradients with respect to $\phi $.
+Instead, we only need to draw samples from the likelihood, which is readily available as S/N time series outputs from online GW search pipelines (\cite{SPIIR, GSTLAL, MBTA, PyCBCpipeline, cWB}).
+The optimization of $L $ is done using stochastic gradient descent, specifically using the Adam optimizer (\cite{adam}). \\

 Under the transformation given in eq.
 4, the loss function, eq.
 6 becomes:

 where $n $ refers to the number of parameters/labels being predicted.